What is this engagement about?

 Share your comments

 Submit your feedback directly to the B.C.
-Environmental Assessment Office (EAO).
+Environmental Assessment Office (EAO) by June 23, 2025.

 Next steps